MaxtWorkspace/CSE381_HW3/README.md

 Note: You can not push commits to the main branch directly.
 Take the following steps instead.

 ## Suggested Workflow(For Github Desktop)
+Below is the suggested workflow to add new features to the project

 1. Open up the repository in Github Desktop
 2. Click on "Branch" (the fifth button from the left in the top menu bar)
 3. Create a new branch by clicking "New Branch..." in the dropdown